avishaan/quippics/docs/RouteInfo.md

 }]
 ```

-####GET /v1/users/search/:search
+####Perform a text search of the usernames
-Perform a text search of the usernames
+GET /v1/users/search/:search

 Example Response
 ```